simon-lang/cordova-reminders/README.md

 # TODO:

 - move jade, stylus and coffee files into a src/ folder (?)
-- add autoprefixer
-- have a build task which includes uglify?
+- have a "build" task which includes uglify?
-- ability to require files client side
 - Backbone/Marionette/Something incl Routing
+- hogan (?) for partial templates, first do bootstrap input-group